Writing Style Guide

 President’s Leadership Council Group of students selected by the university president to serve as advisors and official ambassadors.

 professor Capitalize and do not abbreviate as a title before a name.
 Capitalize and do not abbreviate assistant or associate when used with the title before a name.
 (These capitalizations vary from AP.)
 Capitalize Professor Emeritus as a title before a name.
+Do not capitalize the title when used alone.

 Recreation and Wellness Center